gto76/python-cheatsheet/README.md

 ```

 ### Collection
 * **Only required methods are iter() and len().
-Len() should return the number of items.**
+Len() should return the length of collection.**
-* **This cheatsheet actually means `'<iterable>'` when it uses the `'<collection>'`.**
-* **I chose not to use the name 'iterable' because it sounds scarier and more vague than 'collection'.
-The main drawback of this decision is that the reader could think a certain function doesn't accept iterators when it does, since iterators are the only built-in objects that are iterable but are not collections.**
+* **This text refers to all iterable objects as collections, which is technically incorrect.
+The term _iterable_ was avoided because it sounds scarier and more vague than _collection_.
+The main drawback of this decision is that the reader could think a certain function doesn't accept iterators when it actually does, since iterators are the only built-in objects that are&nbsp;iterable but are not collections.**
 ```python
 class MyCollection:
     def __init__(self, a):